 Tips for Investing

 - Consider talking to your financial advisor as well to determine whether prepaying for a funeral is the right move.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you find a professional advisor in your local area.
-It takes just a few minutes to get your personalized recommendations online.
-If you’re ready, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re thinking of purchasing a life insurance policy to help pay for funeral expenses, consider whether it makes sense to get a term life or permanent life policy.
 Term life insurance can offer lower premiums but permanent life insurance covers you for life.
 And some policies, such as universal life insurance, also offer an investment component that can help you grow your money over time.